spryker/spryker-docs/docs/dg/dev/code-contribution-guide.md

 ## Pre-conditions
-- You must have a [GitHub account](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github)
+- You must have a [GitHub account](https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github).
-- You must agree to Spryker Contribution Terms located in each repository
+- You must agree to the Spryker Contribution Terms located in each repository.

 ## How to contribute?

-1. Identify the module you would like to contribute to
+1. Identify the module you would like to contribute to:
-   - In your vendor/ directory you will find the organization and module name.
-For example, spryker/acl
+   - In the `vendor/` directory there is the organization and the module name.
+For example, `spryker/acl`.
-   - Find this module on Spryker’s GitHub https://github.com/spryker/acl
+   - Find this module on Spryker’s GitHub https://github.com/spryker/acl.
 2. Review CONTRIBUTING.md and agree to the contribution terms.
-In case you cannot find them, please [contact us](https://spryker.force.com/support/s/)
+In case you cannot find them, [contact us](https://spryker.force.com/support/s/).
-3. Fork the relevant repository as detailed [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)
+3. Fork the relevant repository as detailed [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).
 4. Apply your code changes.
 Make sure the commit description clearly reflects the changes.
-5. Validate your code changes in at least one Demo Shop that is relevant for your contribution:
+5. Validate your code changes in at least one Demo Shop that is relevant to your contribution:
    - https://github.com/spryker-shop/b2c-demo-shop
    - https://github.com/spryker-shop/b2b-demo-shop
    - https://github.com/spryker-shop/b2c-demo-marketplace
    - https://github.com/spryker-shop/b2b-demo-marketplace

-6. Double-check that the automated tests and code quality tools active in the Demo Shop pass on your code
+6. Make sure that the automated tests and code quality tools active in the Demo Shop pass on your code.
-7. Create a pull request as detailed [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
+7. Create a PR as detailed [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
 Make sure the PR name and description clearly reflect the context and the changes.

-For example, here is a result of this flow: https://github.com/spryker/product-configurations-rest-api/pull/1
+For example, here is a result of this flow: https://github.com/spryker/product-configurations-rest-api/pull/1.

 If we can't merge a PR due to our release process, we manually introduce the change.
 Once the change is released, we inform you by closing the PR.

-## Pull Request processing time
+## Pull request processing time

-Spryker endeavours to acknowledge all pull requests within two weeks .
-If an important change is submitted, we usually respond it within a day.
+Spryker endeavors to acknowledge all pull requests within two weeks.
+If an important change is submitted, we usually process it within a day.

 If you create a pull request and feel that the issue is important, [contact support](https://spryker.force.com/support/s/) to speed up the process.